-State Information Technology Agency (SITA)
+State Information Technology Agency

-The agency was established through the SITA Act, 1998 (Act 88 of 1998), and is listed as a Schedule 3A public entity.
+The SITA was established through the SITA Act, 1998 (Act 88 of 1998).
 The agency is mandated to provide IT, information systems and related services to and on behalf of government departments and organs of state.
-This includes the provision and maintenance of transversal information and data-processing systems and their associated services, the maintenance of secure information systems, and the execution of its functions according to approved policies and standards.
+This includes the provision and maintenance of transversal information and data processing systems and their associated services, the maintenance of secure information systems, and the execution of its functions according to approved policies and standards.